josiclab/flybrain-clustering/gallery.md

 groups together many cell types.

 Clicking the figures below will take you to interactive plots made using the `bokeh` package in Python.
 The contain the same information as above, in the form of a flowchart, to show how the blocks are interrelated.
+(If the links are taking you to raw html instead of interactive plots, view this page [on github pages](https://josiclab.github.io/flybrain-clustering/gallery.html))

 [<img src="figures/cluster_0_7_flowchart.png" width="30%" />](figures/cluster_0_7_breakdown.html)
 [<img src="figures/cluster_0.05_9_flowchart.png" width="30%" />](figures/cluster_0.05_9_breakdown.html)